 At the start of 2022, it seems that the most likely earliest time for an Apple event to take place would be March.
 There has been a product launch in March every year from 2014 until 2020, excluding 2021, which seems like a very well-established pattern, though not necessarily with an event happening at that time.

-Apple does sometimes launch products before then, but it is rare.
+Apple does sometimes launch products before that period, but it is rare.
 The February 2018 HomePod release followed extensive delays for the product, so that doesn't really count.

 Can Apple launch something earlier than expected in 2022?
 Sure.
-It's unlikely, but anything's possible.
+It's unlikely and the end of February is fast approaching, but anything's possible.

 Among the initial M1-based Mac launches, the MacBook Air was one year old in the fall, which could allow for an upgrade by Apple to occur without seeming too early in its product lifecycle.
 However, while there were new MacBook Pro models in the fall, there wasn't a MacBook Air refresh, and rumors pointed to a 2022 release instead of one in 2021.